Apple's China moment still frustratingly out of reach

 The company sold 51 million smartphones globally over the holidays - far fewer than the average 55 million expected.
 That underscores Apple's increasing need to secure sales in China, a market where the majority of mobile users still get by with cheap feature phones, but where the Cupertino company commands a paltry 6 percent market share, according to Canalys.

 But the market is also a huge unknown.
-Some analysts fear that China Mobile may simply end up cannibalizing its rivals, China Unicom (0762.HK) and China Telecom (0728.HK), yielding little meaningful growth in that market.
+Some analysts fear that China Mobile may simply end up cannibalizing its rivals, China Unicom and China Telecom, yielding little meaningful growth in that market.

 China Mobile's "impact remains a key wild card," Bernstein Research analyst Toni Sacconaghi said.
 "To us, the key question is, does China Mobile add new customers for Apple, or simply migrate existing carriers away from other carriers?"